doctea/Microlidian/README.md

 WIP.

 Project for XIAO RP2040 mcu with st7789 screen and rotary encoder.
-Using components and libraries from [usb_midi_clocker](https://github.com/doctea/usb_midi_clocker) project.
+In some ways the little brother of and using components and libraries from the [usb_midi_clocker](https://github.com/doctea/usb_midi_clocker) project.

 The aim here is to have a flexible and extensible MIDI generator based on the mutating Euclidian features from [drum2musocv](https://github.com/doctea/drum2musocv), but aiming to be a bit more modular and extensible.